WLRT-2025/BitCapital/README.md

 BitCapital is the applied implementation and research layer of the broader WLRT / WaveCounter ecosystem.

-This repository provides public documentation for the BitCapital Research Pool, related architectural materials, and the evolving role of KEFEN within a WLRT / WaveCounter-based structural liquidity environment.
+This repository provides public documentation for the BitCapital Research Pool, architectural materials, KEFEN-related functional documentation, and publication standards for research materials derived from the BitCapital environment.

-The repository is intended to clarify the separation between theory, intellectual property, applied implementation, internal research, token functionality, and future operator-oriented platform use.
+The purpose of this repository is to clarify the separation between theory, intellectual property, applied implementation, internal research, token functionality, and future operator-oriented platform use.

 ## What BitCapital is